Primavalle fire: Arrests and trial

 Immediately after the fire, in late April 1973, the investigation of the crime began by deputy prosecutor Domenico Sica.
 The investigation was mainly directed towards the "hard core" of Potere Operaio and, on 7 May, the prosecutor identified Achille Lollo, Marino Clavo, and Manlio Grillo, all Potere Operaio members, as the perpetrators.
 Arrest warrants were issued against the three suspects who, the prosecution stated, had already made themselves known within the organization as il gruppo Tanas.

 After the arrest warrants were issued, numerous demonstrations by the left in Italy were held protesting the indictments and supporting the innocence of the accused, demonstrations that after the trial itself began, on 24 February 1975, turned violent.
-The most serious episode took place on 28 February 1975, when young people from the right and left clashed outside the Court, with the violence spreading over to Ottaviano street where a Greek student and far-right militant, Mikis Mantakas, was shot dead.
+The most serious episode took place on 28 February 1975, when young people from the right and left clashed outside the Court, with the violence spreading over to Via Ottaviano, where a Greek student and far-right militant, Mikis Mantakas, was shot dead.

-Only Achille Lollo was present when the trial began, the other two defendants, Marino Clavo and Manlio Grillo, having absconded abroad.
+Only Achille Lollo was present when the trial began; the other two defendants, Marino Clavo and Manlio Grillo, had absconded abroad.
 Anna Schiaoncin, testifying as a witness, repeated her claims about neofascist complicity in the arson.
 Various prominent leftists, such as Alberto Moravia, Dario Bellezza, Elio Pecora, Ruggero Guarini, and others, publicly supported the innocence of the accused and expressed their solidarity with them.

 The prosecutor proposed life sentences for all three defendants.
-On 15 June 1975, the jury acquitted the defendants citing "lack of sufficient evidence."
+On 15 June 1975, the jury acquitted the defendants, citing "lack of sufficient evidence."
 On 30 June 1981, the court of appeals declared the previous trial null and void, but, on 28 May 1984, the Supreme Court ordered a new trial, which began after more than two years, in December 1986.
 The retrial ended with a guilty verdict for the three defendants.
 They were sentenced, once again in absentia, to terms of imprisonment ranging from 3 to 18 years for manslaughter and arson.
 The sentence became final on 13 October 1987.